jclehner/bcm2-utils/README.md

 Partially supported:

 * Thomson TCW770 (`bcm2cfg` only)

+Binaries for Linux, OS X and Windows coming soon. `bcm2dump` is not yet available for Windows.

 It should be easy to add support for other devices.
 Some pointers can be found [below](#writing-a-device-profile).